 Yes, that was a little bit strange, but also very nice since I am crazy about this particular cake.
 To make it less birthday-like she made several small cakes instead of one large.

-We first adapted this recipe from the danish cookbook “Kernesund familie sådan”, and it’s something completely different from the normal whipped-cream-with-jam kind of cake that we often eat on birthdays in Sweden and Denmark.
+We first adapted this recipe from a danish cookbook, and it’s something completely different from the normal whipped-cream-with-jam kind of cake that we often eat on birthdays in Sweden and Denmark.
 The meringue is sweetened with dates instead of sugar and baked with mixed almonds instead flour.
-It’s got a layer of hazelnut butter and is topped with a raspberry and mango cream and all together it’s sticky, nutty, sweet, fresh and fruity.
-Did we mention that it is gluten free?!
+It’s got a layer of hazelnut butter (which is optional, the cake is also delicious without) and is topped with a raspberry and mango cream and all together it’s sticky, nutty, sweet, fresh and fruity.
+Did we mention that it is gluten free and dairy free?!

 We brought the cakes to a dinner at our friends house the other evening and one mistake that we learnt from was to not put the raspberry cream on long before you serve the cake.
 It tends to become a bit lose after some time in room temperature and then they won’t look as appetizing.